-On the Klamath, fall regulations will begin on Aug.
-15 and run through Dec.
-31 with a daily bag limit of 2 Chinook salmon, of which no more than 1 may be more than 22 inches in length.
-The possession limit is 6 Chinook salmon, of which no more than 3 may be more than 22 inches in length.
-On the Lower Klamath, from the Highway 96 bridge at Weitchpec to the mouth, 1,745 adults will be allowed for sport harvest.
-The section above the 96 bridge at Weitchpec to 3,500 feet downstream of the Iron Gate Dam will get 593 adults.
+On the Lower Klamath, from the Highway 96 bridge at Weitchpec to the mouth, 648 adults will be allowed for sport harvest.
+The section above the 96 bridge at Weitchpec to 3,500 feet downstream of the Iron Gate Dam will get 220 adults.

 The Spit Area (within 100 yards of the channel through the sand spit formed at the Klamath River mouth) will close when 15 percent of the total Klamath River Basin quota is taken downstream of the Highway 101 bridge.
-In 2018, 523 adults can be harvested below the 101 bridge.
-Only the spit area will close to fishing once this quota is met, fishing will remain open upriver of the spit.
+In 2020, 194 adults can be harvested below the 101 bridge before the closure at the mouth is implemented.
+The rest of the area below Highway 101 (estuary) will remain open to recreational fishing.

-Spring-run Chinook salmon fishing regulations began on Jan.
-1 and run through Aug.
-14, with a daily bag and possession limit of two salmon.
+Spring-run Chinook salmon fishing regulations began on July 1 and run through Aug.
+14, with a daily bag and possession limit of one salmon.
 The take of salmon is prohibited on the Klamath River from Iron Gate Dam downstream to Weitchpec from Jan.
 1 through Aug.
 14.

-The Trinity is open to spring-run Chinook salmon fishing from Jan.
-1 through Aug.
-31. The daily bag and possession limit is two Chinook salmon.
+The Trinity is open to spring-run Chinook salmon fishing from July 1 through Aug.
+31. The daily bag and possession limit is one Chinook salmon.
 The take of salmon is prohibited from the confluence of the South Fork Trinity River downstream to the confluence of the Klamath River from Jan.
 1 through Aug.
 31.

 Once these quotas have been met, no Chinook salmon greater than 22 inches in length may be retained (anglers may still retain a limit of Chinook salmon under 22 inches in length).
-The 2018 sport seasons, dates, locations and bag limits will be published in the 2018-2019 Sport Fishing Regulations Supplement, which will be posted online in May.
 Additional season information is available on the Klamath-Trinity River hotline at 800-564-6479.
 All anglers on the Trinity and Klamath rivers must have Salmon Harvest Cards in their possession when fishing for salmon.